 On Twitter you told me to look at your Pinterest and on Pinterest you sent me to Facebook which is where you told me to check out your blog.
 Is this some Escher-like endless staircase or is it leading me somewhere within the world of social media?

-How can I have twenty-nine, and I mean really twenty-nine, friends in common with someone and have no idea who they are?
+How can I have fifty-nine, and I mean really fifty-nine, friends in common with someone and have no idea who they are?
 Not some vague notion, not met them once at a party, but no idea.
 Are all of our mutual friends so rude, or embarrassed of me, that no one introduced us even once?

 Why do I have hundreds of friends but fewer than a dozen of them account for almost everything that passes through my newsfeed?
 And even though I know these eleven have big jobs, doctor, teacher, lawyer…I swear, truly I swear, they must do nothing else than live on social media all day long.